shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 > We are designing this project as if we are a small creative studio making a **[toy / game / playable object / interactive experience]** for **[children / teens / adults / classmates / exhibition visitors / mixed audience]**.

 **Response:**
-`Interactive experience for mixed audience.`
+`Interactive, fun experience for bowling enthusiats of all age groups.`

 ---